georiot/wordpress-plugin/itunes-link-engine/trunk/readme.txt

 *Note:* If you’ve already done this within your existing Geniuslink account, you do not need to add your token again.
 1. You’re all set!
 You’ll start earning commissions from anything purchased from iTunes.

-**Please Note:** If you are already using affiliated links on your website, they will not remain affiliated if you use the iTunes Link Engine Plugin.
+**Please Note:** If you are already using affiliated links on your website, they will NOT remain affiliated if you use the iTunes Link Engine Plugin.
 In order to affiliate your links, you must [sign up for a Geniuslink account](http://social.geni.us/iLESignup) and add your affiliate token to the dashboard.
 Once you have done this, and connected your account using the API keys, each of your links will be automatically affiliated.

-= Do I have to pay for Geniuslink? =

-If you’re only interested in giving your international audience a better experience by redirecting them to their local storefront, the iTunes Link Engine is completely free.

-However, if you would like access to advanced reporting features and be able to affiliate all of your links, you will need to sign up for a Geniuslink account.
-Try it out for [free for 30 days](http://social.geni.us/iLESignup).
-Learn more about our [fair and transparent pricing](http://social.geni.us/iLEPricing).

-Please note: By default, Geniuslink's affiliate token will be used until you have added your own via the Geniuslink dashboard.
-Please [contact Geniuslink](mailto:hi@geni.us) if you have any questions.

 = How do I change the default group? =
 In order to change the group that the plugin syncs with, you must first connect your Geniuslink account using your API keys.
 Once you have done this, you can simply select the group you would like to use from the drop down menu under “Using Link Group” in the iTunes Link Engine Settings.
 If you leave this blank, the “Default” group in your Geniuslink Account will be used.

-= Do I need to update the JavaScript myself? =
-No, the iLE plugin is instantly pulled from a remote server each time your page loads, which means that the snippet is always up to date.
-If we update the code from our end, it will instantly be updated on your website upon page load.

 = Is the iTunes Link Engine compatible with other affiliate tools? =
 * **Amazon Link Engine:**